MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/phaser-io.md

 - Setup a website via Mamp / Mamp Pro or your webserver of choice
 - Create an **Index.html** file in the root of your website folder

-You can alternately read our [Local Node HTTP-Server Guide](https://api.playfab.com/docs/tutorials/http-server).
+You can alternately read the [Running an HTTP server for testing](../../config/dev-test-live/running-an-http-server-for-testing.md) tutorial for information on how to set one up.

 ## Setting up Phaser